How is it possible to go from Frumpy ……………….

 Susan: When I was heavier, I dressed to conceal my body as much as possible.
 I dreaded every event because getting dressed to go out was so very depressing.
-I remember having to do my makeup over a couple of times because I actually started crying from frustration.
+I remember having to do my makeup over a couple of times because I started crying from frustration.
 Now I look forward to getting dressed every day.
-I have built a wardrobe including pieces I actually enjoy wearing and that truly reflect my personality.
+I have built a wardrobe, including pieces I actually enjoy wearing, and that truly reflect my personality.

 Deb: What are your new favorite things to wear that you didn’t wear before?

 Susan: My confidence to dress in my lifelong favorites of jeans and a jacket returned when the weight came off.
 I didn’t even own one pair of jeans the year before I started losing weight.
 I also now wear the heels I have always enjoyed but had to give up while I was heavier because of the pain.
 It is amazing what a difference, even five pounds makes in the way my body feels.

 Deb: What key pieces have helped de-frump your look?

 Susan: Being able to wear straight leg jeans and cool heels have definitely upped my style game!